delenikov/saas-k8s/README.md

 # CPU Workload Service

-FastAPI microservice for a deterministic matrix multiplication workload used in Kubernetes HPA scalability experiments.
+FastAPI backend for a deterministic matrix multiplication workload used in Kubernetes HPA scalability experiments.

 ## Endpoints